 Real estate agents are in a weird spot.
-They do not get paid unless the property get sold.
-It does not matter how many hours of time they spent showing houses or taking phones calls and answering emails at nearly all hours of the day.
+They do not get paid unless the property gets sold.
+It does not matter how many hours of time they spent showing houses or taking phone calls and answering emails at nearly all hours of the day.
 Until the home gets sold the agent does not receive any payments for their efforts.
-With the closing of the home being the key activity that results in them getting paid then it make sense that they are nervous about anything that can halt the sale.
+With the closing of the home being the key activity that results in them getting paid then it makes sense that they are nervous about anything that can halt the sale.
 Often when a sales contract is terminated it is the result of the home condition that was revealed from a home inspection.
 When this happens some agents will blame the home inspector for killing the deal.

 Killing the deal is what happens when the condition of the home is worse than what the potential buyer wants to deal with.
 It could be that the buyer wants to finish the basement however the home inspector discovered a bowing foundation and past water issues in the basement making things more difficult and expensive to do.
 Bad real estate agents will blame the inspector.
 The inspector was doing what the client hired him to do which is give unbiased information regarding the home.
 Ignore the fact that the current home owner of the past 20 years ignored the gutters, downspouts, grading and failed to mention the water infiltration in the basement.